Creating Custom Themes

 # Your theme is already in a shareable location

-cat ~/.config/git-iris/themes/my-theme.tomlContribute to Git-Iris
+cat ~/.config/git-iris/themes/my-theme.tomlContribute to opaline

-- Place it in
+- Place the

-- Include screenshots in the PR
+- Include screenshots demonstrating the theme in real apps

 Community Themes